iterative/dvc.org/content/docs/command-reference/gc.md

   combined, for example using the `-aT` flag.

-- `--all-commits` - the same as `-a` or `-T` above, but applies to Git commits as well as in the workspace (implies `-w`).
-Useful for keeping data for all experiment versions ever used in the history of the project.
+- `--all-commits` - the same as `-a` or `-T` above, but applies to Git commits as well as the workspace (implies `-w`).
+Useful for keeping all the data used in the entire existing commit history of the project.

 - `-p <paths>`, `--projects <paths>` - if a single remote or a single cache is shared among different projects (e.g. a configuration like the one described